 Local Authority Audit

 Food Standards Scotland audits Local Authority food and feed enforcement activities and publishes reports of our findings.

-Local Authorities are audited against the feed and food law standard in the Framework Agreement, a document which sets out the minimum standards of performance required from Local Authorities across the full range of their feed and food law enforcement activities.
+These documents or other appropriate feed/food law set out the minimum standards of performance required from Local Authorities across the full range of their feed and food law enforcement activities.

 All Local Authorities across the UK are subject to the audit process with the FSA in England, Wales and Northern Ireland co-ordinating their own audit programme.

 You can search or browse our audits of local authorities in Scotland.

 For Local Authority audits in England, Wales and Northern Ireland, please visit food.gov.uk [external site].